ctaar16/COVID-Tracker/README.md

 Project Description

 This application will allow users to view up-to-date counts of infections, hospitalizations, recoveries, and mortalities due to COVID-19.
-Users can select the country of their choosing to view regional statistics as well as allow them to submit current symptoms they may be experiencing.
+Users can select the country of their choosing to view regional statistics as well as allow them to submit current symptoms they may be experiencing if they are feeling under the weather.

 Wireframes